 Consumer Disclosures and Budget

-As a member of the California Community Colleges system, information about Calbright’s student body, budget, and operations are public information.
-This page will be updated at least quarterly to provide current facts and figures regarding student enrollment and demographics and annually with the College’s budget.
+As a member of the California Community Colleges system, information about Calbright’s student body, budget, and operations is publicly available.
+This page is updated to provide information regarding the College’s budget as well as current facts and figures about student enrollment and demographics.

 Consumer Disclosures

-Calbright College was created to serve adult learners across the state.
-We are the only community college in California that offers a competency-based model for education in a 100% online medium.
+Calbright College was created to serve adult learners across California.
+We are the only community college in the state that offers a competency-based model for education in a 100% online medium.

 Student Enrollment and Demographics

-More information is available in Calbright’s annual Milestone Report, as well as in our most recent enrollment report.
+More information is available in Calbright’s annual Milestone Report.

-In our annual Student Experience Survey, which is conducted each spring, we found that 79% of students reported that they were satisfied or very satisfied with what they had learned in their programs, 76% were satisfied with their overall experience at Calbright, and 90.4% of students would recommend Calbright to someone else.
+In our annual Student Experience Survey, as of November 2023, we found that 75.6% of students reported that they were satisfied or very satisfied with what they had learned in their programs, 75.6% were satisfied with their overall experience at Calbright, and 91.1% of students would recommend Calbright to someone else.

 Read about some of our students and their stories.

-Our founding legislation calls for Calbright to launch through a seven-year start-up period.
-This provides an opportunity for us to build a new kind of college from the ground up.
-During our start-up period, which concludes in 2026, we’ll have limited and/or preliminary data regarding student success and will continue to update this space as new information and learnings are available.
+Calbright’s founding legislation calls for a seven-year startup period to build a new kind of college from the ground up.
+The College is currently more than halfway through this startup period, which concludes in early 2026.
+As a new institution, Calbright has limited and/or preliminary data regarding student success and will continue to update this space as new information and learnings are available.

-For comparison, this preliminary completion rate is more than double the California Community Colleges system’s completion rate for Chancellor’s Office Approved Certificates (statewide data source).
-Across the system, 4% of first-time students who enrolled during the 2019-2020 academic year earned their certificate within three years.
-The system’s associate’s degree completion rate for first-time students during this same period is 5%.
+For comparison, this early completion rate for the Beta-Cohort is higher than the California Community Colleges system’s completion rate for Chancellor’s Office Approved Certificates (statewide data source).
+Across the system, 5% of first-time students who enrolled during the 2020-2021 academic year earned their certificate within three years.

 Budget